ynonp/unix2-bash-scripts-slides/part2.md

 ## Bash For
 <pre><code class="bash">
-  FRUITS="Apple Banana Orange Strawberry"
+  fruits="Apple Banana Orange Strawberry"

-  for ITEM in $FRUITS
+  for item in $fruits
   do
-    echo I want to eat an $ITEM
+    echo I want to eat an $item
   done

 </code></pre>